 The exhibition „Georgia - Cradle of Viniculture” at La Cite du Vin, Bordeaux, France .
 Photo: Georgian National Museum /Fernando Javier Urquijo

-Another field of competition between countries has been “Which country is the “Cradle of Wine”?”
-Georgia is again in line for this distinction, as it claims to have the earliest traces of viniculture.
+Another field of competition between countries has been “Which country is the “Cradle of Wine”?” again Georgia is in line for this distinction, since it claims to have the earliest traces of viniculture.
 The Caucasus occupies a territory within the Near East zone, one of the seven global “Centers of Origin” of food plants, where scientists believe the origins of agriculture and the domestication of important grains occurred.
 The varieties and forms of cultivated plants that originated in the wider Caucasus region have shown that the area was indeed an ancient center for the domestication and diversification of food plant species.

 Qvevri – A Neolithic Jar.
 6th-5th millennium BC.
 Khramis didi Gora, Kvemo Kartli.
 Photo: Georgian National Museum